 "The G7 may be getting the vaccines they need but too much of the world is not and people are paying for patent protection with their lives."

 Britain has said technology transfers with not-for-profit pricing, a model AstraZeneca has used, can achieve many of the same aims as a patent waiver without disincentivising research.

-British health minister Matt Hancock said he would agree with G7 counterparts on a system to share data on any early warning signs of the next pandemic.
+A G7 report on progress in efforts to improve health in developing countries will be published on Thursday, and British health minister Matt Hancock said he would agree with G7 counterparts on a system to share data on any early warning signs of the next pandemic.